St Nicholas Church, Newport: Architecture

 The sandstone building consists of a chancel, south chapel, nave with aisles and a west tower.
 The stained glass includes a window in the chancel by Morris & Co. with Burne-Jones figures.
 One in the south chapel is by Charles Eamer Kempe.

+The north west corner of the nave, known locally as the "Longford Corner", contains a stained glass window by Christopher Whall in memory of two brothers of the Leake family killed in the First World War and a wooden parish war memorial plaque to local dead from the same war that were moved here from the former parish church at nearby Longford which closed in 1981.
+Near this corner is a brass plaque to Captain Walter Rowlands Roberts, Royal Army Medical Corps, who was killed in the Dardanelles in 1915.

 The tower has 8 bells hung from wooden headstocks.
 Five of the bells were cast by Thomas Mears of the Whitechapel Bell Foundry in London in 1812.
 The two most recent were cast by John Taylor & Co of Loughborough in 1952.